terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 <br>

 This is the TL;DR = "too long; didn't read" page.
-The page that tells you what its all about (the gist) without you having to read much (sorry, its not a one-line expanation; this is, after all, not a simple topic).
+The page that tells you what its all about (the gist) without you having to read much.

+**TOC** (sorry, its not a one-line expanation; this is, after all, not a simple topic)
+- 1 ZiptieAI can give you a solid foundation in AI ...
+ASAP
+- 2 Or you can buy a black box (that promises to help you understand whats inside the black box)
+- 3 The golden middle
+- 4 How ZiptieAI.com delivers

 <br>